 And in May of that vital year, celebrity evangelist Aimee Semple McPherson went swimming at Ocean Park beach and vanished, presumed drowned.
 Millions mourned or prayed for her miraculous return.
 On June 23, she walked out of the Mexican desert and crossed the border into Douglas, Arizona.

 Though her story of a kidnapping convinced her followers, the district attorney didn’t buy it.
 A grand jury hearing was underway when a lynching happened in Echo Park, only yards from Sister Aimee’s Angelus Temple.
-The victim was an old friend of Tom Hickey, whose distress is aggravated because the police and popular media have apparently conspired to deny the lynching occurred.
+The victim was an old friend of Tom Hickey, whose distress is aggravated because the police and popular media deny the lynching occurred.